yawenx2004/portfolio-site/README.md

 ```

 # Demo
-You can find [here](https://yawenx2004.github.io/portfolio-site-static/index.html) an HTML-only preview of my website (since neither GitHub nor Render has allowed me to serve dynamic index.js files...
-I'll figure it out someday).
-It has limited functionality and as of 22 April 2024 I have stopped updating it concurrently with this repository.
+You can find [here](https://yawenx2004.github.io/portfolio-site-static/index.html) an HTML-only preview of my website.
+Please note that this preview has limited functionality and does not include all the features present in this version.

 This demo is notably missing the password-protection feature for internal.html, so here is what happens—